 5. Selling to a marketplace for non-market-ready houses

 A new option, Sundae, is a marketplace for homes that are not market-ready.
 Sundae exists to help off-market sellers maximize the value they get from their home when they sell.
-We are committed to paying you the highest price possible.
-We can do this because we don’t charge fees, and we operate on a large scale so we don’t need to make a large profit per transaction.
-We also offer assistance, like providing a $10,000 cash advance to help with moving costs.
+We are committed to getting you the highest price possible.
+We can do this because we don’t charge fees, and we have a large network of vetted investors who compete to buy your property.
+We also offer assistance, like providing a cash advance of up to a $10,000 to help with moving costs for eligible sellers.

 Sundae’s goal is to help you get the best outcome when you’re selling a house that needs some love.
 This means we are happy to provide advice to people trying to think through their options.
-If you get an offer, we can almost certainly beat it, and we’ll be transparent with you about whether or not it’s a good offer.
+If you get an offer, the investors in our marketplace can almost certainly beat it, and we’ll be transparent with you about whether or not it’s a good offer.
 Don’t hesitate to call us and ask.

 Tips for any approach to selling